resourcefinance/ReSource-Protocol/README.md

 The above diagram depicts how the ReSource network utilizes the ReSource protocol to issue and secure debt for its members.

-In order for any mutual credit network to utlize the ReSource credit protocol, the network must use the _CIP36_ standard of mutual credit currency.
+In order for any mutual credit network to utilize the ReSource credit protocol, the network must use the CIP36 standard of mutual credit currency.

-Shown above is the seperation of network fees and credit fees.
+Shown above is the separation of network fees and credit fees.
 In addition to the credit fees used to incentivise debt collateralization, networks may choose to collect a network fee.

-Also shown is the process of requesting, issueing, and collateralizing credit lines for specific networks.
+Also shown is the process of requesting, issuing, and collateralizing credit lines for specific networks.
 The ReSource network and protocol are authorized with distinct roles.

 ### ReSource Network Roles: